alpvelioglu/git-contribution-calendar-ext/README.md

 - [ ] GitLab Integration
 - [ ] Custom Date Range Selection
 - [ ] Dark Theme
+- [ ] Fixing color schema with dynamic colors

-See the [open issues](https://github.com/alperen_velioglu/git-contribution-calendar-angular/issues) for a full list of proposed features and known issues.
+See the [open issues](https://github.com/alpvelioglu/git-contribution-calendar-ext/issues) for a full list of proposed features and known issues.

 ## Contributing